All About Life in the Country

 How did they do it?
 What made them do it?
 Where do their children go to school?
 How did they get their restaurants, guesthouses and businesses going?
 How did they find their niche, their creative sweet spot, their perfect little dorpie?

 The answers to these and many more questions about life in the country are tackled in Moving to the Platteland.
-This illustrated book offers you a decade of insights, warts-and-all experiences and advice on the practical and the social aspects of thriving in a small South African town.
+This illustrated and author-signed book offers you a decade of insights, warts-and-all experiences and advice on the practical and the social aspects of thriving in a small South African town.